rickyharvywaldt/homelab/README.md

 Quick update: replaced K3s on Ubuntu Server with Talos Linux.

-I had some issues running Homebrew on Linux from ARM64, so I replaced DevPod with [Mise-en-place](https://github.com/jdx/mise).
+I had some issues running Homebrew on Linux from ARM64 in DevPod, so now I'm using [Mise-en-place](https://github.com/jdx/mise).
 Run
 ```
 mise i